Commander, U.S. 7th Fleet Visits Korea

 |0

-This work, Commander, U.S. 7th Fleet Visits Korea [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commander, U.S. 7th Fleet Visits Korea [Image 2 of 2], by PO2 Michael Chen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT